microsoft/microsoft-ui-xaml/specs/DateTimePicker-Visual-Updates-Spec.md

 }
 ```

-Set the `SourceElement` property to indicate which element should be rendered as the
+Set the `SourceElement` property to indicate which element's rendering should be re-rendered
-`MonochromaticOverlayPresenter`.
-The `SourceElement`'s rendering takes place on top of the
-`Background`, if a background is set.
+by the `MonochromaticOverlayPresenter`.

+The `MonochromaticOverlayPresenter` must overlap the source element; only the intersection
-The portion of the `SourceElement` rendered inside the `MonochromaticOverlayPresenter` is the portion
+of the two elements will be rendered by the overlay.
-that would be rendered at the same location as the `MonochromaticOverlayPresenter`.
-The `SourceElement` is typically placed below the `MonochromaticOverlayPresenter` in the Z-order,
-giving the `MonochromaticOverlayPresenter` the appearance of an overlay.

 Only the source element's rendering applies to the `MonochromaticOverlayPresenter`; the user
 cannot interact with it using the mouse, or move keyboard focus to it.
 However,